How and Why to Measure Employee Engagement AND Happiness

 Happy companies performed better on the stock market by 2.3-3.8%.
 (Grow the Pie)

 Companies with engaged employees outperform those without by 202%.
 (Gallop)

 We could write a whole book about why it makes sense to care about these things.
 In fact we have.
-Check out Matt’s book Freedom to be Human: The Business Case for Happiness.
+Check out our co-founder, Matt’s book Freedom to be Human: The Business Case for Happiness.

 Before you can start to make an impact on employee engagement and employee happiness, you need to first measure and understand where your organisation is at the moment.